fbpx

 Looking at buildings appeared in video

-And for Naito’s Mikimoto building, you can clearly see that the small glass pieces portray the water surface sparkling and shining moment by moment.
+For Naito’s Mikimoto building, the small glass pieces vividly capture the sparkling and shining water surface, changing moment by moment.

 Exterior cleaning work-in-progress with hanging ropes.

-For your information, the café with the unique interior on the top floor is a very nice place to stop by.
+For your information, the café located on the top floor, known for its unique interior, is a delightful spot to visit.

-I enjoyed a cup of coffee and their luxurious atmosphere.
+I enjoyed a cup of coffee amidst their luxurious atmosphere.

 Louis Vuitton Ginza Namiki Dori